Skip to content

 yes I | sudo dpkg -i face-rec-service-cpu-5.2.deb

-When installing the rmp package on CentOS, the old configuration file .env is preserved, and the new file is saved as .env.rpmnew.
+When installing the rmp package, the old configuration file .env is preserved, and the new file is saved as .env.rpmnew.
 You can configure the new version without losing any previous changes.

 Basic Installation